An easy, cold spinach artichoke dip, made in no time and perfect for vegetable sticks, crackers or as a bread spread.

 - fine sea salt and black pepper

-Remove the stems from the spinach.
-Weigh about 250 g/ 8.8 oz of the fresh spinach and chop it very roughly if the leaves are large.
-Give them to a pot, add a splash of water and let the spinach wilt on medium heat for about 4 minutes, stirring a few times in between.
+- Saute spinach: Remove the stems from the spinach.
+Weigh about 250 g/ 8.8 oz of the fresh spinach and chop it roughly if the leaves are large.
+Place them into a pot, add a splash of water and let the spinach wilt on medium heat for about 4 minutes, stirring a few times in between.

-If using frozen spinach, you will need about 140 g/ 5 oz of it.
-Give it to a saucepan and let thaw on medium low heat, covered and stirring occasionally for about 5 minutes or until fully thawed.
+- If using frozen spinach, you will need about 140 g/ 5 oz of it.
+Place into a saucepan and let thaw on medium-low heat, covered, and occasionally stirring for about 5 minutes or until fully thawed.

-In both cases, give the spinach to a colander and let cool.
+- Squeeze: In both cases, place the spinach in a colander and let cool.
 Once cool enough to handle, take handfuls of spinach and squeeze them well in your hand in order to remove as much moisture as possible.
 Chop the squeezed spinach finely and give it to a bowl.

-If using canned artichokes, drain, rinse well and drain again.
+- Artichokes: If using canned artichokes, drain, rinse well and drain again.
 Pat dry with kitchen paper.
 If using jarred artichokes in oil, drain them on kitchen paper and pat well to remove the excess oil.
-Chop finely and give to the bowl with the spinach.
+Chop finely and add to the spinach bowl.